GormR/HW_for_AgOpenGPS/README.md

 - Antenne im Freien aufstellen.
 Nach einer Zeit sollte der eigene Standort angezeigt werden und auch die Anzeige "RTK" erscheinen
 - Los auf's Feld und AgOpenGPS ausprobieren

+# Hints for Wiring
+All signals to the motor or hydraulic valve shall be inside a single cable.
+This cable may only be connected to the Central Unit and the motor/valve unit - nowhere else.
+So no connection between the valve unit and the chassis as long as you don't want to use your equipment for short-wave broadcasting!

+WAS:
+If there is a dedicated WAS for AgOpenGPS, use a 3-pole calbe running from the Central Unit to the WAS.
+It contains the signals +5V, "WAS" = analog output of the WAS and 0V = GND.
+No other connections like "grounding" somewere in this case either!
+If a factory-assembled WAS shall be "sourced", a two-pole cable with the signals "WAS" (again the analog output of the WAS) and "WAS_N" is needed.
+Connect "WAS_N" to 0V next to the point where you already connected the "WAS".
+Select "differential" in AgOpenGPS in both cases.

+There is intentionally no coupling of 0V from power stage and computer side on the Central Unit 1.x and 2.x, because the charger unit has that normally.
+If this is not the case (e. g. you're using an inverter and a charger with mains plug), the connection must be done manually.

 # Dual-GNSS?
 IMU?
 Oder beides?
 Landwirte in im nördwestlichen Niedersachsen können jetzt loslegen.
 Alle anderen haben wahrscheinlich das ein oder andere Feld in Hanglage, und da läuft dann die eigene Position mit der Hangneigung weg, weil der Fußpunkt der Antenne zur Seite wandert.
 Also muss das kompensiert werden, wozu es eben diese beiden Möglichkeiten gibt: Eine zweite RTK-Empfänger/Antennenkombination oder eine IMU (inertial measurement unit - Inertiale Messeinheit, also ein Sensor, der die relative Lage im Raum an Hand der Schwerkraft und Massenträgheit bestimmen kann).